ivanrsalazar/kline-pipeline/README.md

         - This layer is trading pair specific and exchange agnostic
         - These assets are created via the assets_silver_factory.py
     - Gold Derived tables
-        - The last layer is when the larger interval windows are derived
+        - The last layer of assets are responsible for deriving the larger time intervals from the silver fact table
             - 5m
             - 15m
             - 30m